-Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2018 Preliminary Catches 2019 ICES, Copenhagen.
+Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2019 Preliminary Catches 2020 ICES, Copenhagen.

-Figure 4 Landings (thousand tonnes) from ICES Subarea 2 in 1950-2019, by fish category.
+Figure 4 Landings (thousand tonnes) from ICES Subarea 21950-2020, by fish category.
 Table A1 in the Annex details the species that belong to each fish category.
 The demersal fish catches in this figure are dominated by cod and haddock.
 Only a minor part of those catches is taken in the Norwegian Sea ecoregion.
+Catches of capelin (cap.27.2a514), one of four major pelagic species, are mostly taken outside the ecoregion.

-Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2018 Preliminary Catches 2019 ICES, Copenhagen.
+Historical Nominal Catches 1950-2010, Official Nominal Catches 2006-2019 Preliminary Catches 2020 ICES, Copenhagen.

-Figure 5 Landings (thousand tonnes) from ICES Subarea 2 in 1950-2019, by species.
-The six species having the highest cumulative landings over the entire time-series are displayed separately; the remaining species are aggregated and labelled as "other".
+Figure 5 Landings (thousand tonnes) from ICES Subarea 2 1950-2020, by species.
+The six species with the highest cumulative landings over the entire time-series are displayed separately; the remaining species are aggregated and labelled as "other".
 Only a minor part of the cod, haddock, and capelin catches included in this figure are taken in the Norwegian Sea ecoregion.